DGwebdes/DGwebdes/README.md

 <h1 align="center">👋 Hey there, I'm Dielan Garve!</h1>

 <p align="center">
-  🧠 A curious mind diving into tech & design.<br>
-  🎨 Exploring the creative edges of AI.<br>
+  I've always been fascinated by technology, but not for itself, more fore the brilliance behind it.<br>
+  And I now know, what it takes.
+A semicolon; <br>
   🤝 Always up for cool collabs!
 </p>

 ---

-## 🚀 What I'm Up To
+## What I'm Up To
-- 🤝 Looking to collaborate on **creative web projects**
+- Looking to collaborate on **any projects**
-- 🧪 Experimenting with **AI & frontend magic**
-- 📚 Constantly learning and building in public
+- I've spent some time learning nextjs, but now have moved to Nestjs if I need Node, or PHP.
+Depends on the project.
+- Constantly learning.
+I guess I enjoy the journey.
+- Ah, and also AI stuff, of course.

 ---